Blendify/blender-manual/trunk/blender_docs/manual/modeling/curves/selecting.rst

 - Inverse
 - Select/Deselect All

-Border/Circle Select
+Box/Circle Select
-   All these options have the same meaning and behavior as in :doc:`Object Mode </scene_layout/object/selecting/tools>` (and the specifics of *Border Select* in *Edit Mode* have already been discussed :doc:`here </modeling/meshes/selecting>`).
+   All these options have the same meaning and behavior as in :doc:`Object Mode </scene_layout/object/selecting/tools>` (and the specifics of *Box Select* in *Edit Mode* have already been discussed :doc:`here </modeling/meshes/selecting>`).